Watershed Lab 2018

-When: Volunteers are needed for the following dates:
+When: Volunteers are needed for the following dates in 2018:

 You’ll be doing 24 hours of work/volunteering during the week.
 Some of it will be manual labor, in the garden and in support of the productions.
 Please note: you should be comfortable lifting 40lbs!